 How will you get the word out about your business?
 Will you use social media, paid ads, advertise in a local paper, etc.?
 Advertising is a key aspect of your success.
 But no advertising is guaranteed.
 It’s difficult to get the right message to the right people without spending a fortune.

 One of the keys to advertising is to test one thing at a time and adjust based on the results, then test again.
 You need to repeat this cycle until you have the best results.
-Once you have something that works, you can increase your advertising campaign.
-Never start with a big campaign until you have a test campaign that works.
+Once you have something that works, you can increase your advertising budget.
+Never start with a large budget until you have a test campaign that works.

 What Will Make Your Studio Appealing?

 What will you do to make your dance studio stand out and have people use it?
 When starting a business, you need to make it appealing so people will want to come to you rather than the competition.